Handbook

 Students are expected to:

-1. complete each assignment to the best of their ability
+1. Complete each assignment to the best of their ability

-2. turn in assignments when they are due
+2. Turn in assignments when they are due

-3. seek help when necessary
+3. Seek help when necessary

-4. adequately study for tests or quizzes announced by teachers.
+4. Adequately study for tests or quizzes announced by teachers.

 Parents are expected to:

-1. provide the environment necessary for the development and nurturing of good study habits
+1. Provide the environment necessary for the development and nurturing of good study habits

-2. closely monitor the quality and extent to which assignments are completed
+2. Closely monitor the quality and extent to which assignments are completed

-Interventions
+Interventions (RTI)

 In accordance with state guidelines, all PES students will be screened through a universal process to determine what types of academic interventions must be made.
 An intervention time has been added to the schedule, and all students will receive focused instruction according to their needs during this time.